Connect with a certified trainer for free

 Non-operative treatment

-Biceps tendonitis is almost always treated non-operatively.
-Initial treatment of biceps tendonitis typically involves rest and avoiding activities that worsen the injury.
-Ice 10 minutes every hour for the first couple days after the injury may be recommended.
-Your doctor may prescribe a nonsteroidal anti-inflammatory medication (NSAID), like aspirin or ibuprofen, to relieve pain and reduce swelling.
-Often, physical therapy may be prescribed.
+Distal biceps tendonitis is almost always treated without surgery.
+Initial treatment typically involves rest and avoiding activities that worsen the biceps strain.
+Ice applied for 10 minutes every hour during the first couple of days may help reduce inflammation.

 Try these exercises to help address your condition: